rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.extra.md

   with the least amount of consumers from the `QueueName` shard.
 - `'basic.get', QueueName`: The plugin will pick the sharded queue with the least amount of consumers from the `QueueName` shard.
-- `'queue.declare', QueueName`: The plugin forbids declaring queues with the same name of an existing shard, since `basic.consume` behaviour would be undefined.
+- `'queue.declare', QueueName`: The plugin rewrites `QueueName` to be the first queue in the shard, so `queue.declare_ok` returns the stats for that queue.
 - `'queue.bind', QueueName`: since there isn't an actual `QueueName` queue, this method returns a channel error.
 - `'queue.unbind', QueueName`: since there isn't an actual `QueueName`